What is a Mini Pupillage?

 - The feel of the chambers (for example, is it modern, traditional or more international?)

 You may consider applying for mini pupillages at a variety of chambers.
 This will allow you to gain a broad spectrum of experience in a few different areas of the law.
-In this way, you can genuinely determine which areas of the law you are best suited to and as a result which particular chambers you will apply for pupillage at.
+In this way, you can genuinely determine which areas of the law you are best suited to and as a result which particular chambers you will apply to for pupillage.

 It is also important to think ahead.
-If there is a chambers that you are keen to apply for pupillage at, then it is a good idea to complete a mini pupillage with them first.
-It shows your legitimate interest in that chambers.
-In addition, they can get a feel for your work ethic and persona before you have applied.
+If there is a chambers that you are keen to apply to for pupillage, it’s a good idea to complete a mini pupillage with them first.
 A lot of chambers select their pupillage interview candidates in favor of those who have successfully completed a mini pupillage, even if they do not make it a formal prerequisite of their pupillage application process.

 Applications for mini pupillage are usually made by way of either: